bskinn/opan/doc/source/index.rst

 Open Anharmonic is a Python wrapper for computational chemistry software packages intended to enable VPT2 computation of anharmonic vibrational constants.
+The code is still in the preliminary stages of development; no VPT2 functionality is yet available.

 Other types of calculations are under consideration.

 An adjunct goal of the project is to expose an API providing convenient access to various results of standalone calculations.